Skip to main content

 Each year about 16 percent of the first class chooses the Marines.
 Professor Jack Sweetman, who teaches history at the Academy, says the Corps appeals to two surprisingly different types.
 One is the standard gung-ho, can-do personality, who likes the implied challenge to his courage.
 The others are “military intellectuals,” often the brightest people in their class.

 Though many midshipmen come from landlocked states beyond the smell of the sea, the Academy uses its watery environs to make sure that every one becomes a bona fide sailor.
 No visitor should fail to pay a visit to Santee Basin, where many of the Academy’s 219 sailing craft are docked.
-On almost any afternoon you will see midshipmen heading into the Chesapeake aboard everything from International 420s to forty-to sixty-foot racing sloops.
+On almost any afternoon, you will see midshipmen heading into the Chesapeake aboard everything from International 420s to 40-60-foot racing sloops.
 The sailing team numbers 225 and is the largest varsity team at the Academy.
 For seven unprecedented years, 1977–83, they won the Leonard Fowle trophy, symbol of intercollegiate sailing supremacy.

 Still another interesting nautical sight for the sea-wall stroller are the yard boats—sleek, powerful-looking patrol craft about the size of World War II torpedo boats, aboard which midshipmen get hands-on experience in navigation and ship handling three times a week.
 The six-ship flotilla operates like a destroyer squadron, with each ship under the command of a first or second classman.